Arunav-D/ISWC26_SPARQLwithLLMs/README.md

-# SPARQL-Augmented LLM Evaluation Framework
+# SPARQL-Augmented LLM based Question Answering System

 Codebase, prompts, and evaluation pipeline for an empirical study of SPARQL-encoded query reformulations and their effect on Large Language Model performance across domain-specific Question Answering tasks.